Uranium - 92U: the essentials

 Uranium gives interesting yellow and green colours and fluorescence effects when included to glass in conjunction with other additives.
-The image below is a shows flower holders made by Burtles, Tate & Co.
-(England, 1885) showing a characteristic yellow-green colour.
-The image is reproduced with the permission of Ken Tomabechi at the Uranium Glass Gallery in Japan, where you can find further information about uranium glass.
+The image below is an English amphora dating to about 1930 showing a characteristic yellow-green colour.
+The image is reproduced with the permission of Ken Tomabechi (Uranium Glass Gallery in Japan), where you can find further information about uranium glass.
 This type of glass is sometimes referred to as "vaseline glass" in the UK and USA and as "Annagelb" (yellow) or "Annagruen" (green) in Germany.

 Uranium: physical properties